On Springfield Mountain

 "On Springfield Mountain" or "Springfield Mountain" (Laws G16) is an American ballad which recounts the tragic death of a young man who is bitten by a rattlesnake while mowing a field.
-Historically, the song refers to the death of Timothy Merrick, who was recorded to have died on August 7, 1761 in Wilbraham, Massachusetts by snakebite.
+Historically, the song refers to the death of Timothy Merrick, who was recorded to have died on August 7, 1761, in Wilbraham, Massachusetts by snakebite.
 It is commonly included in collections of American folksong, and is one of the earliest known American ballads.

 The ballad has been cited as representative of elegiac verse tradition which later gained status as folklore throughout the United States.
 Due to its popularity, there exist many variations of the ballad and its narrative.
 Although the song is now accompanied by its own distinct melody, early performances of the ballad were sung to other airs, including "Old Hundredth" and "Merrily Danced the Quaker's Wife".

 Historical basis

-Timothy Merrick was born on May 24, 1739 to Lieutenant Thomas Merrick and his wife, Mary.
-As the story goes, at the age of 22, Timothy Merrick was engaged to be married to his village sweetheart, Sarah Lamb.
-However, on August 7, 1761, prior to their wedding day, Timothy Merrick set out to mow his father's field and was bitten by a rattlesnake, dying shortly thereafter.

-Research efforts by several local historians have uncovered further biographical and historical context surrounding the incident.
+Research efforts by several local historians have uncovered biographical and historical context surrounding the incident.
 Charles Merrick claimed Wilbraham, Massachusetts to be the site of the 1761 snakebite fatality.
-However, the neighboring town of Hampden, Massachusetts also holds a claim to the song's place of origin: the actual farmland where Timothy Merrick was bitten and died was located on the Hampden side of the modern town line, although prior to 1878 Hampden was known as South Wilbraham and considered part of Wilbraham.
 Chauncey Peck's 1913 History of Wilbraham relates that it occurred "70 to 90 rods southwest of the boy's home," placing it within current-day Hampden borders.
-A 1761 record of the Wilbraham town clerk includes a short record of the incident, reading "Lieut Thomas Mirick's only Son dyed, August 7th, 1761, By the Bite of a Ratle Snake, Being 22 years, two months and three days old, and very nigh marridge."
-Given the rarity of venomous snakes in the region, a 1982 Springfield Union article suggested that Merrick's death was the last recorded snakebite casualty in Massachusetts.
-However, a reference to another man found to have been killed by a serpent on May 1, 1778 was later discovered by William Meuse in the Wilbraham death records.

 There exists some disagreement among folklorists with regards to the ballad's lyrics.
 Scholar Phillips Barry did not believe the ballad to predate 1825; Tristram Coffin later rejected this claim as short-sighted, and held that the ballad might be derived from older elegiac verse about the incident.
 Other authors note that no written versions were found until 1836 (or 1840, with melody).